Mercerenies/latitude/spec/ii_standard_library/iterator.md

 ### `Iterator iterator.`

 The `iterator` method, in general, is designed to return an iterator to a collection.
-On iterators, the method always returns the current iterator, unmodified.
+On iterators, the method always returns a clone of the current iterator, so that the current iterator can be iterated as without modifying it.

 ### `Iterator end?.`